naufaldi/miles-rove/docs/rfc.md

    - React components with client-side state
    - Form handling with react-hook-form
-   - Local data management (no external API calls yet)
+   - React Query for data fetching and caching
    - Client-side filtering and sorting
+   - Infinite scroll implementation with React Query

 3. Performance Considerations

    - Bundle optimization for client-side code
-   - Efficient state management
+   - Efficient state management with React Query
    - Optimized rendering for multiple selections
    - Memoization for expensive calculations
+   - Virtual scrolling for large result sets

 4. Type Safety and Validation
    - TypeScript for type checking